enrollment

 Bob Stewart

-Bob Stewart is a higher education professional with 15 years of experience in higher education.
-As vice president at RNL, he works with colleges and universities to optimize their recruitment efforts, assess the enrollment potential...
+Bob Stewart is a seasoned higher education professional with nearly two decades of experience in the industry.
+As Vice President at RNL, he collaborates with colleges and universities to optimize revenue efforts, assess growth potential,...

 Read more about Bob's experience and expertise